 - This instruction sheet cannot contain all of the information, which may be desired by some individuals.
 Further clarification is available in HOLLEY CARBURETORS (P/N 36-73), published by H.P. books and available at your Holley distributor. - An in-line fuel filter should be installed between the fuel pump and the carburetor. - Recommended fuel pressure should be set at 7-1/2 psi maximum; 5 psi minimum.
-Fuel pressures above 7-1/2 psi can create severe fuel control problems and are not recommended. - Fuel lines should be a minimum of 3/8". - A non-restrictive open-element air cleaner kit is recommended. - Jet extensions are supplied with these carburetors. - The pump cam assortment kit is available under Holley P/N 20-12. - Screwdriver is supplied for idle bypass adjustment. - New or modified fuel lines are required (previously bowl machining was 7/8-20, HOLLEY ALUMINUM ULTRA XP carburetors come assembled with -6AN to SAE 8 port fittings).
+Fuel pressures above 7-1/2 psi can create severe fuel control problems and are not recommended. - Fuel lines should be a minimum of 3/8". - A non-restrictive open-element air cleaner kit is recommended. - · Jet extensions are supplied in the kit with these carburetors. - The pump cam assortment kit is available under Holley P/N 20-12. - Screwdriver is supplied for idle bypass adjustment. - New or modified fuel lines may be required, HOLLEY ALUMINUM ULTRA XP carburetors come assembled with -6AN to SAE 8 port fittings.